How to Stain A Wood Deck Yourself

-Getting that deck ready for spring sometimes means a fresh new coat of stain.
+Getting that deck ready for summer sometimes means a fresh new coat of stain.
 But there are so many variables that you might not know where to start.
 What products work the best?
 What factors play into choosing the best stain?

-What are some mistakes that can turn your leisurely weekend of staining a wood deck into a homeowner’s nightmare?
+Are there mistakes that can turn your leisurely weekend of staining a wood deck into a homeowner’s nightmare?
 Fortunately, we have the answers to get you ready for the task.

-How to choose the right stain
+How to Choose the Right Stain

 Start by seriously considering what you want in the end result.
 If you have gorgeous wood, you don’t want to cover it up.
-That means a transparent stain is a good bet.
+In this case, a transparent stain is a good bet.
 There are also semi-transparent and semi-solid stains, which can still allow the wood to show through but add a bit of color as well.
 Solid stains are good for covering up serious faults with the wood, so if your deck has been around for decades and is starting to show its age, solid stains might be the answer.

 When choosing a color, pay attention to the rest of your home.
 What color pulls the exterior together?
-What color is used on the trim, the shutters, or the doors?
+What color is the trim, the shutters, or the doors?
 This can help you decide what color you want in your stain.
 For instance, a deck that sidles up to a home with plenty of blue might look great with a reddish stain for contrast.

 Not sure about colors?
 Get a few color chips and tape them down to your deck.
 Look at them in various lighting throughout the next few days.
 Which ones looks best to you?